orajput/moveit-1/README.md

 ### Build from Source

-To build this package in a new workspace:  TODO switch to kinetic
+To build this package in a new workspace:

     mkdir -p ws_moveit/src
     cd ws_moveit/src